saint11/DeadWeight/source/index.md

   - **B:** Sacrificial dagger (STR 1B+1), chalk, poisonous vials, inscribed skull (grimoire), cloak with mask, 2d6 silver coins.
   - **C:** Quarterstaff (STR 1+1), ornate garments, crystal ball, scattered notes (grimoire), cloak, 2d6 silver coins.

+Wizards must choose their school of magic, you can find a list of schools of magic in the [Blacksalt book](./blacksalt.html#schools-of-magic).
+Wizards mus also choose a number of **spells** equal to their **intelligence score** from the [basic spell list](#spell-list) or from their school of magic.
+Write them down in your character sheet under the "spells and prayers" section.

 <pagebreak>

 ### Cleric {.big .unlisted .break}